bsmg/beat-saber-community-wiki/faq.md

 Get the mod manager from the [Beginners Guide](beginners-guide).

+## How does the scoring system work in Beat Saber?

+Check out this video the devs released: https://twitter.com/beatsaber/status/992782948515622913?lang=en

+Here is an image of the hitboxes for the notes: https://twitter.com/Split82/status/979365834324889600

 ## Should I use wrist weights when I play?
 > **DO NOT USE WRIST WEIGHTS!**
 {.is-danger}